 4. Get in on some friendly competition with game night

 My husband and I have played the most competitive games of Gin Rummy I’ve ever experienced, but it only reminds us of who we were pre-kids, when everything was just a bit lighter and more carefree.
 Bring out your favorite video, board, or card games, and put out some salty snacks.
 Place bets to spice it up even more.
 The smack talk only helps fuel that friendly fire.

 5. Create an at-home spa night

 Pampering can be a relaxing way to wind down, especially if it’s not something you normally do together.
 Get out your most luxurious face masks, massage oils, and beauty products, and take turns giving one another the royal treatment.
 Leave out some citrus-infused spa water to complete the experience.
 If your love language is physical touch, this idea only helps build that romance!

 I’d be remiss in curating this list without adding a tip for building intimacy.
 We know it’s not always easy to make time for romance, especially during a busy season—and maybe physical intimacy isn’t top of your list right now, which is absolutely fine—but it can be so rewarding to put aside the phones and turn off the TVs in favor of some old-fashioned physical intimacy.

 Everyone finds confidence and sexiness in different ways: maybe for you, it’s dressing up in a beautiful outfit.
 Or perhaps you need to connect with a thoughtful conversation with your partner beforehand.
 Maybe you’re someone who loves spontaneous interaction and mystery.
 Either way, figure out what circumstances make you and your partner feel best, and see if you can create that romance in your relationship.
 The name of the game is reconnection, after all.

-This story was originally published on November 11, 2019, and has been updated for timeliness.
+This story was originally published at an earlier date and has been updated for timeliness.